For consumers in the UK, underwriting for health insurance is usually either Full Medical Underwriting or Moratorium.

 On this basis the application process is a quick and simple one.

 You will have to apply for the policy whether online or via a paper/ emailed form.
-This is not a complex undertaking as you are really providing the insurer with your contact details, completing a direct debit mandate (where applicable) and providing the details of your GP surgery.
+This is not a difficult process.
+You will provide the insurer with your contact details, complete a direct debit mandate (where applicable) and providing the details of your GP surgery.
 You will need to sign (electronic or wet signature) to confirm that you understand the terms of the moratorium and that you wish to proceed with your purchase.

 What impact does moratorium underwriting have when you make claim?